 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 21 is applicable to Python when modules are imported.

 Python has a hierarchy of namespaces which provides isolation to protect from name collisions, ways to explicitly reference down into a nested namespace, and a way to reference up to an encompassing namespace.
 Generally speaking, namespaces are isolated.
 For example, a program’s variables are maintained in a separate namespace from any of the functions or classes it defines or uses.
 The variables of modules, classes, or functions are also maintained in their own protected namespaces.
+Namespaces may be nested.

+For certain scenarios, the local namespace is dictated by the order of importation.
+For example, the scenarios below import two files (a.py and b.py) and each file contains a function named “meth()”.
+Importing the files using “from x import * ” results in the last import to be used.
+In the second scenario, using only the “import x” method allows the use of either meth() by prefacing it with the desired library name regardless of order presented in the file.

+< - file = a.py - >

+def meth():

+print(“From A”)

+< - file = b.py - >

+def meth():

+print(“From B”)

+------------------------

+from a import *

+from b import *

+from a import *

+meth() # => From A

+--------------------------

+import a

+import b

+a.meth() # => From A

+See clause 6.41 for a discussion of multiple inherited methods with the same name.

 Accessing a namespace’s attribute (that is, a variable, function, or class name), is generally done in an explicit manner to make it clear to the reader (and Python) which attribute is being accessed: